mozilla/kitsune/docs/hacking_howto.md

 Run `make help` to see other helpful commands.

-Finally you can run the development server with instance reloading through browser-sync.
+Then you can run the Webpack build with instant reloading through browser-sync:

 ```
 npm start